-Following the announcement on Sunday by The Royal Collection that Windsor Castle has closed due to weather conditions, it is fitting to say that snow has provided enjoyment for countless generations of children and adults alike, royalty, of course, being no exception to this time-honoured rule.
+Following the UK coming to a halt due to poor weather conditions, it is fitting to say that snow has provided enjoyment for countless generations of children and adults alike, royalty, of course, being no exception to this time-honoured rule.
 English monarchs have wintered at Windsor since the twelfth century.

 Windsor Castle was the preferred royal residence in which to spend Christmas for Queen Victoria during Prince Albert’s lifetime, Osborne House being chosen on occasion only after the death of the Prince.
 Christmas was normally spent at Sandringham during the reign of Edward VII, something which the House of Windsor continued to do throughout the reigns of George V and George VI and which Her Majesty The Queen also chooses to do for the most part.
 Snow has been the inspiration for both charming royal traditions and pastimes but also provided the background to important historical events.